Saksham-19-cyber/self-pruning-nn/README.md

 # Self-Pruning Neural Network on CIFAR-10

-A PyTorch implementation of a learnable weight-pruning network trained on CIFAR-10, developed as part of a Tredence case study.
+A PyTorch implementation of a learnable weight-pruning network trained on CIFAR-10.
 The model uses **soft gate scores** to learn which weights to prune during training itself — no separate post-training pruning step required.

 ---